AdobeDocs/campaign-classic.en/help/reporting/using/best-practices.md

     * Export data from the Adobe Campaign database (via a workflow, refer to [this section](../../workflow/using/about-workflows.md)
     * Create a pivot table.
 Learn more [in this section](../../reporting/using/creating-a-table.md#creating-a-breakdown-or-pivot-table)
     * Explore aggregated data.
 Learn more [in this section](../../reporting/using/ac-cubes.md)
-    * Use a wizard to analyze data.
+    * Use an assistant to analyze data.
 Learn more [in this section](../../reporting/using/about-descriptive-analysis.md)
     * Analyze large volumes of data.
 Learn more [in this section](../../reporting/using/about-reports-creation-in-campaign.md)

 1. Identify the target population